-At the end of the evaluation of the prepared immunohistochemical staining under the light microscopy, in the ovariectomized group the TRPM2 immunoreactivity in Purkinje cells was increased statistically significantly compared with the control group.
+At the end of the evaluation of the prepared immunohistochemical staining under the light microscopy, in the ovariectomized group the TRPM2 immunoreactivity in Purkinje cells was increased significantly compared with the control group.

-It has been concluded that TRPM2 may play a role in the development of neuronal changings that may occur due to experimental menopause.
+It is concluded that TRPM2 may play a role in the development of neuronal changings that may occur due to experimental menopause.